Anna Winkler, E-RYT500, Director of Shakti Yoga & living arts

 Ires teaches hatha, prenatal and yoga for labor and delivery.
 She received her certifications from New York's Integral Yoga Institute, where she also has taught.
 Ires is passionate about the many aspects of yoga and how it can transform people's lives.
 A former television news producer, she began studying and practicing yoga in 2000 to help relieve stress and started teaching in 2005.

 Her prenatal yoga classes are guided by her own childbirth experiences—she attributes the practice to helping her achieve a vaginal birth after caesarean, or VBAC—and she is committed to sharing her knowledge of how yoga can help women release fear and have a safe and peaceful birth.
 She is also a birth doula and received her training with Debra Pascali-Bonaro in NYC.
-She is in the process of certification through DONA International.
+Ires has been attending births since 2011.
 Ires practices Ashtanga yoga and studies with Anna Winkler.
-She has also studied with Ashtanga teachers such as David Swenson, Kino MacGregor, and members of the Jois family including Sharath and Saraswathi.
+She has also studied with Ashtanga teachers Eddie Stern, David Swenson, Nancy Gilgoff, Kino MacGregor, and members of the Jois family including Sharath and Saraswathi.
 Her classes draw upon her studies at Integral as well as the meditative intensity of her Ashtanga practice.

 Milena, a community college teacher of English as a Second Language, became interested in yoga when she took a yoga class in college.
 Since then, she has had a personal yoga practice.
 After returning to yoga classes regularly 4 years ago, she decided to get training as a yoga instructor in order to share the benefits of yoga with her college students and fellow workers.
 She received her 200-hour yoga teacher training in asanas and pranayama from Integral Yoga Institute, NYC, and is also certified to teach chair yoga from Shakti Body.